Luckau-Uckro station: History

 The original plans of the Berlin-Dresden railway had provided for a route through the town of Dahme, but this failed because of the resistance of the local mayor.
 The same is said of a route via Luckau.
 So the line was built on the current route at a higher cost because of the ridges around Uckro.
 The station in the village Uckro was opened along with the line on 17 June 1875.
 In its first years of operation, it was called Uckro-Luckau due to its proximity to Luckau.
 There were stagecoach connections from Uckro to Luckau and Dahme.

 In the following years there were further plans to connect Dahme to the railway.
 A larger standard gauge network was planned, but after all the investigations were completed, the only route approved was the Dahme–Uckro–Luckau route.
 After the town of Luckau decided not to take part, the Dahme-Uckroer-Eisenbahn AG (Dahme-Uckro Railway, DUE) was founded on 21 October 1884.The 12.6 km long section from Uckro to Dahme went into operation on 31 July 1886.

 In the 1890s planning began on the building of a railway line from Falkenberg via Uckro, Luckau to Lübben.
 The Lower Lusatian Railway (Niederlausitzer Eisenbahn, NLE) went into operation between Luckau and Uckro on 20 December 1897.
 The extension to Falkenberg and the section between Lübben and Luckau followed on 15 March 1898.
 This line crossed the main line several kilometres south of Uckro, but the company built its own station close to the eastern edge of the state railway's station building.

 After the Second World War both private railways were acquired by Deutsche Reichsbahn.
-In October 1953, Uckro station was the starting point of one of the largest manhunts ever carried out by East Germany's Volkspolizei (“People's Police”), when five young men from Czechoslovakia, the Mašín brothers and three of their friends, who are still referred to as either anti-Communist martyrs or as criminals, came here while escaping after a shootout as they attempted to reach West Berlin.
-As a result, a local police officer was killed.
-Two of the five fugitives were caught and subsequently shot.
+In October 1953, Uckro station was the starting point of one of the largest pursuit ever carried out by East Germany's Volkspolizei (“People's Police”), when five young men from Czechoslovakia, the Mašín brothers and three of their friends, who are still referred to as either anti-Communist martyrs or as criminals, came here as they attempted to reach West Berlin.
+As a result, two police commissioners were killed whilst one fugitive seceded from the group and was subsequently apprehended.